 If you plan to save for a few years, investing your tax refund could help grow your money faster.
 With Ally Invest, for instance, you could use your tax refund to open a Self-Directed Trading account if you’re comfortable with DIY investing.

-Or you could take a more hands-off approached and invest in a Managed Portfolio.
+Or you could take a more hands-off approached and invest in a Robo Portfolio.
 You’ll have access to automated investing with no advisory fees and portfolio management using robo-advisor technology combined with real human expertise.

 If you’re not comfortable investing all your refund, you could split the difference and put some in savings.
 This way, you can get security on one side and the potential for higher returns on the other.